 Once the form has been successfully completed and returned to HMRC, you will be given a CHIEF role and location which will enable you to use NES via CHIEF.
 Make sure you can provide a valid Economic Operator Registration Identification (EORI) number.

-For more information, see our guide on the Economic Operator Registration and Identification (EORI) Scheme.
+Read more about the Economic Operator Registration and Identification (EORI) Scheme.

 If you're using an agent, you should provide your agent with all the necessary information to complete an accurate export declaration.
 Your agent should supply you with a customs reference number for your goods.
 This number is used by customs for audit purposes and may be either: